Dr. Jean-François Légaré

-Insidious scarring: Dr. Jean-François Légaré explores blood pressure related heart failure
+Dr. Jean-François Légaré explores why so many Maritimers develop heart failure

-High blood pressure contributes to many kinds of heart disease in many different ways.
-This is an enormous concern in Atlantic Canada, where more than a fifth of the adults have known high blood pressure and many more carry this silent risk factor unawares.
+High blood pressure, diabetes and obesity contribute to heart disease in many different ways.
+This is an enormous concern in Maritime Canada, where one-eighth of the adult population has diabetes, one-quarter is obese, and one-fifth has high blood pressure.